lisongxu/CSCE156-Lab-DB-Install/README.md

 # Computer Science II
-## Lab 5.0 - MySQL
+## Lab 5.0 - MySQL IDE

-Install the MySQL software and test your MySQL username and password.
+Install the MySQL IDE and test your MySQL username and password.

 This is a lab used in Computer Science II (CSCE 156) for Fall 2024 in the [School of Computing](https://computing.unl.edu)